artemglukhikh2011-droid/Black-Cross/README.md

 Welcome, this is my first very small project.
-IT has no Release, so you need to Install IntelliJ IDEA first (it's free) If you want to Play this game.
+IT has no Release, so you need to install IntelliJ IDEA first (it's free) If you want to play this game.
+How to play: w-go up, s- go down, a- go left, d- go right.
+Because it's prealfa version, to move you need to write w, s, d or a in console.
+To attack, just go on the monster, to open a chest, the same.
+G is a Goblin, K is Kobold, Kobold can wals on the walls.